Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: A Model of Cognitively-Faithful Decision-Making

-While these rules are often simple in structure, reflecting their use to reduce cognitive load \cite{gigerenzer2011heuristic}, there can be significant heterogeneity in the editing used in different contexts.
-For example, prior works note \textit{feature interactions}, where the editing rule used for the $i$-th feature $x^{(i)}$ can depend on the values of other features of $x$ \cite{keswani2025can}.
-To account for this, we will consider the choice of editing rule conditional on the \textit{decision context}, denoted by the values of features in a set $\omega \subseteq [d]$.
-In other words, with context $\omega$, the editing rule for any feature $i$ can be different for different values $x^\omega$.
-In the weakest case, $\omega = \emptyset$, implying that each feature is edited independently (i.e., no feature interactions).
-In the strongest case, $\omega = [d]$, implying that the choice of editing function for each feature in $x$ can depend on the values of all other features of $x$. \footnote{Note that the larger the context $\omega$, the larger the number of editing rules to be learned, and the higher the learning complexity.
-Hence, in our simulations, we will limit $\omega$ to just one feature.} To account for this context $\omega$ (with slight abuse of notation), for any alternative $x \in \X$, we will denote the contextual editing rule operating over feature $i$ by $\smash{\inner^{i,x^{\omega_i}}}: \X_i \rightarrow \X_i'$, where $\omega_i = \omega \setminus \{i\}$.
+While these rules are often \emph{structurally simple}, reflecting their use to reduce cognitive load \citep{gigerenzer2011heuristic}, there can be significant heterogeneity in the editing used in different contexts.
+For example, prior works note \textit{feature interactions}, where the editing rule used for the $i$th feature $x^{(i)}$ can depend on the values of other features of $x$ \citep{keswani2025can}.
+To account for this, we will consider the choice of editing rule conditional on the \textit{decision context} features, denoted by the values of features in a set $\omega \subseteq [d]$.

+On one extreme, $\omega = \emptyset$, implying that each feature is edited independently (i.e., no feature interactions), as $\omega$ grows, model complexity increases as conditional interactions involve more features, and the other extreme, $\omega = [d]$, implies that the choice of editing function for each feature in $x$ can depend on the values of all other features. \todo{Hence, in our simulations, we will limit $\omega$ to just one feature.} To account for this context $\omega$, for any option $x \in \X$, we will denote the contextual editing rule operating over feature $i$ by $\smash{\inner^{i,x^{\omega_i}}}: \X_i \rightarrow \X_i'$, where $\omega_i = \omega \setminus \{i\}$. \todo{TODO ?}